redhat-developer/intellij-openshift-connector/README.md

 ![](images/0.9.0/openshift1.png)

-Right click on the first node and select the `Login in to cluster` context menu:
+Right-click on the first node and select the `Login in to cluster` context menu:

 ![](images/0.9.0/openshift2.png)

-In order to provision the Developer Sandbox environment, click on the `Red Hat Developer Sandbox` link: a browser window will open and you will be required to login to your Red Hat SSO account:
+In order to provision the Developer Sandbox environment, click on the `Red Hat Developer Sandbox` link: a browser window will open, and you will be required to log in to your Red Hat SSO account:

 ![](images/0.9.0/openshift3.png)